-For anyone that doesn’t want to see an ant, ever, If you live somewhere with heavy pressure, within a rural setting, backing off bushland, or have lots of palm trees and other plants that attract ants, we recommend regular 6-month ant maintenance treatments.
+For anyone that doesn’t want to see an ant, ever – or if you live somewhere with heavy pressure, within a rural setting, backing off bushland, or have lots of palm trees and other plants that attract ants – we recommend regular 6-month ant maintenance treatments.

 Want to get rid of your ant infestation?

-More often than not, if you see live ants in your home you’re already dealing with an ant infestation and if you currently experience any one or more of the signs above, you definitely are!
+More often than not, if you see live ants in your home you’re already dealing with an ant infestation.
+If you currently experience one or more of the signs above, you definitely are!

 If you’re confident about an ant infestation in your home and you want it gone, book an ant control treatment today!